Yukitoshi12345/From-Pixel-to-Purchase/README.md

 ## Instruction

 *The University of Gaming* is a 3 pages app where initially an user can search for a game by typing in keyword/s.
 The search returns a list of related games in the second page in nicely designed cards with a small picture and title, released date and platforms on it.
 It displays 6 results/games per page.
 The user can navigate through these search results by pressing *❮❮Previous Page* and *Next Page❯❯* buttons.
 The user can also view enlarged picture of a game by clicking on the image on the card.
 Pressing *Find out More* button on any of the cards will take the user to the third page.
 This is where the user can see the detailed information about the selected game.
-The information such as title, description, developers, publishers, platforms, tags, genres, rating and released dates.
+The information gives the title, description, developers, publishers, platforms, tags, genres, rating and released dates.

 ## Overview